agude/agude.github.io/_posts/2018-05-14-my_phd_thesis.md

 the two electrons instead of their energy, which is easier to measure accurately due to the design of CMS.

-## Backgrounds and Other Issues
+## Backgrounds, Event Selection, and Other Issues

 The events I was interested in had two electrons in them, but not every event with two electrons came from a Z decay.
 Events that produce two electrons for other reasons are called _background_ events, and the primary difficulty in any high energy experiment is separating the background from the events we are interested in.
+We use simple selection rules, called _cuts_, to select the events we want.
+For example, I required two electrons, one with very high energy and in the middle of the detector (where we get the most accurate measurement), and one other electron with a little less energy anywhere in the detector.
+Before we count the events, we have to figure out how many of them are background (which do not count).

-The primary way we try to figure out what the background looks like is through [Monte Carlo experiments (MC)][mc] where we generate virtual data using the math prescribed by the Standard Model.
+The way we try to figure out what the background looks like is through [Monte Carlo experiments (MC)][mc] where we generate virtual data using the math prescribed by the Standard Model.
 We tune this generated data on other particle decays that look similar to, but are not, the ones we are interested in.
 For example, since I cared about double electron events, we tuned our MC on events with one electron and one [muon][muon] (which is very much like an electron, but heavier).

 Below is an example of what the MC predicted the signal (blue) and backgrounds (everything else) looked like for my experiment.
 The black points are all the